 The first step for starting a blog is to select a domain name.
 If you are planning to buy a used & old Domain name, I suggest you select the domain name for your blog after doing proper research.

-There might be chances that you select a banned or a blacklisted domain name, which might create the problem in approving Google AdSsense or many other unknown legal & technical issues in near future.
+There might be chances that you select a banned or a blacklisted domain name, which might create a problem in approving Google Adsense or many other unknown legal & technical issues in the near future.
 There are many other factors which must be kept in mind before buying used domain name.

 Here I’m outlining some of the important factors that you should consider before purchasing a used domain name.

 If you are planning to buy an old domain name, consider age as a major SEO factor.
 The older the domain is, the more domain trust value it will have.
 However you need to check the history of domain name that it has never been misused in the past.
 Else a domain name could contain penalty & it would do more harm than good.

 You can use archive.org to see what kind of website was earlier created on that domain name.

 When selecting a Domain name, just don’t go for any name.
 Always keep in mind to check the domain authority.
 A blog with good domain authority is always preferred by search engines and is most effective in driving huge traffic.
 You must be aware of a few facts about domain name before purchasing it, such as:

 - Domain swapping date

 .com, .org or .net

 This is the biggest myth when it comes to selecting a domain name.
 Many bloggers prefer to have a .com extension.
 But extension doesn’t matter when it comes to blogging.
 Many successful bloggers in blogosphere who are using .net or .org extension.
 Quality content and promotion are more important in blogging and not extensions.